maniartech/gotime/README.md

 # GoTime 🕧🕐🕜🕑🕝🕒

-> ⚠️ Package name changed to `gotime` on community request.

 Designed on the top of Golang's built-in `time` package, instead of reinventing the wheel `gotime` uses internal `time` package to provide additional day-to-day functionalities that are practical for real-world applications.